mmgalushka/squids/README.md

 import squids as sds
 ```

-Generate synthetic dataset in CSV format (by default, data are be stored in `dataset/synthetic` directory).
+Generate synthetic dataset in CSV format (by default, data are stored in the `dataset/synthetic` directory).

 ```Python
 sds.create_dataset()
 ```

-Transform dataset in either format to TFRecords (by default, TFRecords are be stored in `dataset/synthetic-tfrecords` directory).
+Transform dataset to TFRecords (by default, TFRecords are stored in the `dataset/synthetic-tfrecords` directory).

 ```Python
 sds.create_tfrecords()
 ```

-Explore generated TFRecords for model training (located at `dataset/synthetic-tfrecords/instances_train`).
+Explore generated TFRecords for model training (located at the `dataset/synthetic-tfrecords/instances_train` directory).

 ```Python
 sds.explore_tfrecords("dataset/synthetic-tfrecords/instances_train")